haixiaolu/Total-Sales-Revenue/README.md

 number of resampling to	train	my	model.

 - My	third	approach was	adding	new	features	to the	data	set	and	using	both	first	and	second approaches	repeatly	to	train	my	models.

-I	had so	many	problems	during	my	modeling	process,	most	of	them	were	related	my	lack	of	R programming	knowledge.
+- I	had	so	many	problems	during	my	modeling	process,	most	of	them	were	related	my sort side of R programming	knowledge.
 I	got	so	many	different	errors	when	I	tried	to	run	my	scripts.
-Google	and	TA	indeed	helped	me	so	much	for	sorting	thing	out.
-Another	difficult	problem was	understanding	the	different	modeling	techniques	and	processing	conceptually,	I	have to	go	back	to	watch	the	videos	over	and	over	again.
+Google indeed	helped	me	so	much	for	sorting	thing	out.
+Another	difficult	problem was	understanding	the	different	modeling	techniques	and	processing	conceptually,	I	have to	go	back to	reasearch the topic overand	over	again.